sarastokes/AOData/src/+aod/+schema/DevelopmentNotes.md

     - *Datasets*
     - *Attributes*
     - DateCreated

+Files for schema storage
+- [ ] One per package
+- [ ] One per class
+- [ ] One per subpackage
+- [ ] All versions together (simplest but not easy to read)
+- [ ] Current then outdated versions in a separate file
+- [ ] Dedicated schema folder
+- [ ] Located within packages (might complicate package refactoring)

 ### Class Hierarchy
 The each parent-child relationship in the hierarchy is one-to-many.
 Parent classes have properties for containing the child classes.
 The child classes maintain a reference to the parent class with a property called `Parent`.